 Example of a well-paced LTHR run test

-Setting zones can be intimidating and just as racing experience helps.
-Each time a zone setting test is performed we learn a little more about pacing, our limits, and what we can do to get the most out of our training.
+Setting zones and doing the swim, bike, and run test can be intimidating just as the racing experience helps.
+Each time a zone-setting test is performed we learn a little more about pacing, our limits, and what we can do to get the most out of our training.
 Next time you have a zone setting test come back to this and formulate a plan to get the most out of your test.
-Getting the most out of your test will help you get the most out of your training
+Getting the most out of your test will help you get the most out of your training.